pankkor/game/README.md

-## Not a Game
+## Not a Game (yet?)

-That's totally not a game, rather a screensaver.
+That is actually not a game, rather a screensaver.

 - Uses CoreGraphics private API to show a window.
 - OpenGL to render instanced ~~sprites~~ particles.
-- Dumb code, no optimizations.
+- Dumb code, not optimized.
-- No libc (nostdlib).
+- No libc (-nostdlib).

 https://github.com/user-attachments/assets/7478f311-aa52-4cdb-b3cc-6ad01327fff5